Wills, Trusts & Probate

 What is a codicil and when should I use one?

-If you do not update your will following major life changes, your estate may be distributed according to outdated instructions that no longer reflect your wishes.
-This can lead to unintended beneficiaries receiving assets or exclusion of people you now intend to include.
-In Fort Bragg, failing to update your will can also increase the likelihood of disputes among family members and complicate the probate process.
-Keeping your will current helps protect your estate and ensure your intentions are honored.
+If you do not update your will after major life changes, the estate may be distributed according to outdated instructions that no longer reflect your wishes.
+This can lead to unintended beneficiaries receiving assets or the exclusion of people you now intend to include, creating potential conflict among family members during probate.
+Timely updates reduce the risk of disputes and make administration smoother by ensuring your current intentions are documented.
+Regular reviews of your estate plan help maintain alignment with family circumstances and financial realities so that your plan remains effective and clear.